OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 One important thing should be noted: OpenMDAO is currently under development, and there are a number of features that haven't been implemented, including a graphical interface (GUI).
 Interacting with the framework architecture is done by writing Python code.
-While the tutorial problem was designed to teach the user to utilize the framework via all available interfaces, it is difficult to construct a tutorial that achieves the same level of interactivity for a scripting interface as for a graphical one.
+While the tutorial problem was designed to teach you to utilize the framework via all available interfaces, it is difficult to construct a tutorial that achieves the same level of interactivity for a scripting interface as for a graphical one.

-This tutorial assumes that the user has already created a local copy of the code repository.
+This tutorial assumes that you have already created a local copy of the code repository.
 Please see the OpenMDAO :ref:`Developer's-Guide` for details on how to do this.

 Problem Overview